Steps to Becoming a Dual Credit Student

 Bring a copy of your schedule and a State ID card or Driver's License to the CNM ID Office to get your CNM ID card.
 If you don't have one of the above, bring a copy of your schedule and a high school ID.
 Students without a State ID or Driver's License may need to have their enrollment confirmed.
 ID cards must be with you when you're on campus.

-All other school district students must print a copy of your schedule from your myCNM account.
+Charter school and all other school district students must print a copy of your schedule from your myCNM account.
 Bring your printed schedule and textbook charge form (pick up the charge form from your high school counselor) to a CNM Bookstore to pick up required textbooks.

 Private school students check with your counselor as your school may pay for your textbooks.

 Home-schooled students are responsible for the cost of textbooks.

 Remember: your high school must approve your registration.
 Your high school will receive information about the course(s) you've registered for.
 If your school doesn't approve the course(s), they will be dropped from your schedule.